2000 Norwegian Football Cup

 The 2000 Norwegian Football Cup was the 95th edition of the Norwegian Football Cup.
 The Cup was won by Odd Grenland after they defeated Viking in the final with the score 2–1.

-Because of competing of the national team at the UEFA Euro 2000, the 14 teams from Tippeligaen was bye to the third round.
+Because of competing with the national team at the UEFA Euro 2000, the 14 teams from Tippeligaen were bye to the third round.

 Calendar

 Below are the dates for each round as given by the official schedule: